 The Volkswagen Tiguan is an impressive compact SUV that’s fun to drive around the Fort Myers, Cape Coral, and North Port areas.
-In order to keep enjoying this vehicle for as long as possible, we here at Port Charlotte Volkswagen recommend getting the proper maintenance at the right mileage intervals.
+In order to keep enjoying this vehicle for as long as possible, we here at Norm Reeves Volkswagen Superstore Port Charlotte recommend getting the proper maintenance at the right mileage intervals.

 Below is a guide for the Volkswagen Tiguan maintenance.
 While there’s some sort of maintenance that’s required every 10,000 miles, we’ll go over the significant services you’ll need to have done.
 Read about them below, then reach out to us with any questions.

 The 10,000-mile mark is where you’ll have your first major service done to your Volkswagen Tiguan.
 You’ll need the following performed:

 - Change the engine oil and oil filter.